Moving to a better place

 We use real site photos here because built-in wardrobe removal is one of the easiest services to misunderstand.
 Customers need to see that this is dismantling work, not just loose-furniture pickup.

-Disassembled cabinet and carpentry sections being cleared out in Singapore
+Disassembled cabinet sections being carried out from a Singapore property

-Disassembled cabinet and carpentry sections being cleared out in Singapore
+Disassembled cabinet sections being carried out from a Singapore property

-Useful when the wardrobe parts are large and the route changes the labour plan.
+Useful when the dismantled wardrobe parts are large and the route changes the labour plan.

 What is included